angular/angular/aio/content/guide/universal.md

 ## Step 3: Create a new build target and build the bundle

 Open the Angular configuration file, `angular.json`, for your project, and add a new target in the `"architect"` section for the server build.
+Also, consider to update `"outputPath"` of `"build"` target to differentiate the output location between two builds easily.
 The following example names the new target `"server"`.

 <code-example format="." language="none" linenums="false">
 "architect": {
-  "build": { ... }
+  "build": {
+    ...
+    "options": {
+      "outputPath": "dist/browser",
+      ...
+    }
+    ...
+  },
   "server": {
     "builder": "@angular-devkit/build-angular:server",
     "options": {
-      "outputPath": "dist/my-project-server",
+      "outputPath": "dist/server",
       "main": "src/main.server.ts",
       "tsConfig": "src/tsconfig.server.json"
     }